 - a.
 Acting to ensure that Indigenous issues are adequately represented on Council; - b.
 Chairing and facilitating autonomous meetings of the Indigenous Collective; - c.
 Liaising with the University Management on all issues affecting Indigenous students; - d.
 Advocating for access to higher education for Indigenous peoples; - e.
-Maintaining a strong relationship between Nura Gili and Arc; - f.
-Working with state and national counterparts of the National Union of Students; - g.
+Maintain a relationship with Nura Gili and Arc where necessary; - f.
+Working with state and national counterparts of the National Union of Students when necessary; - g.
 Acting as a spokesperson on Indigenous issues;

 - h.
-Working on events that involve and are supported by Arc and Nura Gili; - i.
+Working on events that involve and are supported by Arc; - i.
 Collaborating with Arc to deliver on the Arc Indigenous Strategy.